Most of us know accountability is important, so why don’t we better utilize it? Here are four reasons:

 We don’t know who to trust or who can handle our stuff.

-You might feel it’s hard to find someone you can trust with your sexual and relational sin baggage.
+You might feel it’s hard to find a real ally in the fight against porn, someone you can trust with your sexual and relational sin baggage.
 These aren’t conversations you’ve ever had before, so you don’t know how the other person will react.
 You’ve thought about talking to your pastor, but you don’t know him very well and wonder if he’d really want to talk about this stuff with you.
 Or you’re in a larger church and you’d get referred to a stranger, and you’re really not up for that at the moment.

 But let’s say you do have someone you can talk to who can hold you accountable, your next question is if this person can handle it.
 Will it be too much for them?
 Will they be shocked and not know how to help?
 Have they held anyone accountable before and with any level of success?
 Will it end up being a waste of your time?